flatironinstitute/mountainlab-js/README.md

 * `ml-lari-start`  Start a lari server, making your local machine a processing server
 * `ml-list-processors`  List all registered processors on the local machine
 * `ml-prv-create`  Create a new .prv file based on an existing data file (computes the sha1sum, etc)
-* `ml-prv-locate`  Locate a file on the local machine based on a .prv file
+* `ml-prv-locate`  Locate a file on the local machine (or remotely) based on a .prv file
 * `ml-prv-sha1sum`  Compute the sha1sum of a data file (uses a cache for efficiency)
 * `ml-prv-stat`  Compute the prv object for a data file (uses a cache for efficiency)
 * `ml-queue-process`  Queue a processor job for running when resources become available